whoisbma/Game-Aesthetics-SP16/class-03-fileIO/README.md

 ![Grid](https://raw.githubusercontent.com/whoisbma/Game-Aesthetics-SP15/master/class-03-fileIO/images/hex.png)

 We can see the point where we start seeing reds (ff0000 or 255, 0, 0), greens (00ff00 or 0, 255, 0) and blues (0000ff or 0, 0, 255), as well as purples, yellows, etc. However there's a big stream of data before that too.
-THis is called the **header**, and it stores all sorts of meta information about the file.
+This is called the **header**, and it stores all sorts of meta information about the file.
 Turns out that there are always exactly 54 bytes in the header, and we can start reading the colors at byte 55. (or 54, counting from 0 instead of 1).
 This is how all those bytes in the header look in decimal form instead of hexadecimal:

 ![header in decimal](https://raw.githubusercontent.com/whoisbma/Game-Aesthetics-SP15/master/class-03-fileIO/images/header.png)